mysilver/ParaQuality/README.md

 - Semantic Error
 - Translation

-# Possible Usecases
+## Possible Usecases
 - Automatic Paraphrasing Issue Detection
 - Paraphrase Generation
 - Semantic Textual Similarity
 - Sentence Embedding

+## More information
+You can contact me via m.yaghubzade (at) gmail.com

-For more information please refer to the papar:
+For more information please refer to our papar.
+Please also cite the following paper if you are using the dataset in your research:

 ```sh
 @inproceedings{mohammadali2019,